Character Varieties and the Moduli of Quiver Representations: Introduction and Motivation

 The study of moduli spaces of representations of finitely generated groups, also known as character varieties, has received intense attention over the last 40 years.
 Influential articles include \cite{HN}, \cite{DR}, \cite{AB}, \cite{Hi}, and \cite{G10}.
 Some recent advances directly concerning the topology of these moduli spaces include \cite{BGG}, \cite{Holi1},\cite{HoLi2}, \cite{FlLa}, \cite{Ba0}, and \cite{DWW}.

 Let $\Gamma$ be a finitely presented group, and let $G$ be a Lie group.
 For our considerations, $G$ will be a compact Lie group $K$ or its complexification $K_\C$ (a complex reductive Lie group).
 The group of inner automorphisms of $G$ acts on the space of homomorphisms $\hom(\Gamma,G)$.
-With respect to this action we express the GIT quotient $\X_{\Gamma}(K_\C)=\hom(\Gamma,K_\C)\quot K_\C$ and the orbit space $\X_\Gamma(K)=\hom(\Gamma,K)/K$.
-Either way these moduli spaces are referred to as character varieties and, loosely speaking, parametrize flat principal bundles over a topological space $M$ where $\Gamma=\pi_1(M)$.
+With respect to this action we consider the GIT quotient $\X_{\Gamma}(K_\C)=\hom(\Gamma,K_\C)\quot K_\C$ and the orbit space $\X_\Gamma(K)=\hom(\Gamma,K)/K$.
+In either case, these moduli spaces are referred to as character varieties and, loosely speaking, parametrize flat principal bundles over a topological space $M$ where $\Gamma=\pi_1(M)$.

 The topology of moduli spaces of quiver representations has also been recently considered (see \cite{Hau1,Hau2}).
 For additional work concerning moduli spaces of quiver representations see \cite{Rei,Rei2,LeB,Kin,Cr,CBP}.
 A quiver $Q$ is a finite directed graph.
 To obtain a (additive) quiver representation associate to each vertex a finite dimensional vector space and to each arrow a linear transformation.
 Denote the vertex set of $Q$ by $Q_V$, and let $d = (d_v | v\in Q_V) \in \mathbb{N}^{Q_V}$ be a fixed dimension vector.
 Denote the set of arrows by $Q_A$ and each arrow $a$ by $v\to w$ where $v,w\in Q_V$ (with head $h_a=w$ and tail $t_a=v$).
 For each such dimension vector fix $\C$-vector spaces $W_v$ of dimension $d_v$ for all $v \in Q_V$.
 Consider the affine $\C$-space The reductive linear algebraic group acts on $\mathcal{R}_d(Q)$ via: The moduli space of quiver representations is then the GIT quotient of $\mathcal{R}_d$ by $G_d$; namely, $\mathcal{M}_d=\mathcal{R}_d\quot G_d$.